 The Matter Of Being Happy or Not Happy

-When I first began writing this blog I felt self conscious that people would think I was overly melancholic because of the topics I talk about.
-I am certainly not part of the “let’s be positive brigade“!
+When I first began writing this blog, I felt self-conscious that people would think I was overly melancholic because of the topics I discuss.
+I am certainly not part of the ‘let’s be positive brigade’!
 However I have had many heartfelt responses from those who relate to what I write, so I feel bolder now, knowing that my words do resonate with some.

-A documentary is on currently in Australia calked Man Up about Aussie blokes .
+A documentary is currently on in Australia called Man Up about Aussie blokes.
 Four to five men a day are killing themselves in Australia as well as a high rate of suicide by teenage boys.
 Steve Biddulph, an Australian author and psychologist, who has written about men and boys calls these shocking statistics “death from loneliness”.
 Quite simply, men and boys are killing themselves because they feel unable to talk to anyone about what is going on inside of them.

 Martin Seligman is credited as the father of Positive Psychology and its efforts to scientifically explore human potential.
-He concludes that there are three dimensions of happiness that can be cultivated.
-These are the Pleasant Life, the Good Life and the Meaningful Life.
+He concludes that the three dimensions of happiness can be cultivated.
+These are a Pleasant Life, the Good Life and the Meaningful Life.
 The Pleasant Life is about doing activities that produce good feelings such as socialising with friends, wining and dining etc. The Good Life is about ‘being in the zone’ with an interest that we are passionate about such as gardening, playing chess, music or as in my case, writing.
-The Meaningful Life is about being involved in something bigger than ourselves such as volunteer work , a career or a project that helps others in some way.
+The Meaningful Life is about being involved in something bigger than ourselves such as volunteer work, a career or a project that helps others in some way.
 He states that those that only live the Pleasant Life rate low on the happiness scale.
-Those that live the Good Life are higher on the scale and those that live the Meaningful Life are the highest in the happiness stakes.
+Those that live the Good Life are higher on the scale, and those that live the Meaningful Life are the highest in the happiness stakes.
 Those that live both the Good Life and the Meaningful Life have the best chance of being happy.
-If you can cultivate all three according to Seligman and the evidence based research by the Positive Psychology Institute, then you’re doing very well on the happiness scale.
+If you can cultivate all three according to Seligman and the evidence-based research by the Positive Psychology Institute, then you’re doing very well on the happiness scale.

 In my clinical work as a psychotherapist, I work with many people who struggle with depression and anxiety.
-Sometimes they have an expectation that once they are no longer clinically depressed, they will feel happy and enjoy contentment.
-Of course it is a tremendous relief to not be struggling in the black hole of despairing depression and there is some feeling of peace to that.
-However it is also very important to understand that ordinary, every day life contains numerous difficulties that are not conducive to feelings of happiness.
-Good feelings that we call happiness, come and they go.
-One of my favourite quotes describing this, is by New Zealand author Owen Marshall in his book Diseases of the Strong
+Sometimes they expect that once they are no longer clinically depressed, they will feel happy and enjoy contentment.
+Of course, it is a tremendous relief not to be struggling in the black hole of despairing depression, and there is some feeling of peace to that.
+However, it is also crucial to understand that ordinary, everyday life contains numerous difficulties that are not conducive to feelings of happiness.
+Good feelings that we call happiness come and they go.
+One of my favourite quotes describing this is by New Zealand author Owen Marshall in his book Diseases of the Strong

 I wrote the following poem.